 - Check the weather forecast.
-As a general rule, plan a route that goes out into the wind, and back with it, or a linear route perpendicular to the wind-direction.
+As a general rule, plan a route that goes out into the wind, and back with it, or goes out and back roughly perpendicular to the wind-direction.
 If the forecast is wet, plan a shorter route!

-- Try to avoid repeating a route used in the past few weeks.
+- Try to avoid repeating a route used by that group in the previous few weeks.

-- Make sure you’ve included a suitable cafe in the route-plan – if possible, roughly around the half-way mark.
+- Make sure you’ve included a suitable cafe-stop in the route-plan – if possible, around the half-way mark or slightly after.

-- Check the club in-box.
-If first-time riders are expected, it may be better to plan a less ambitious route or make sure there are shorter options available.
+- If you know that first-time riders are expected, it may be better to plan a less ambitious route or make sure there are shorter options available.

-- Plan the route, using maps or online tools such as Street-view.
+- Plan the route, using paper or online maps.
 The aim is to be able to navigate confidently round the route without having to check the map (or GPS device etc.) more than occasionally.
 If you are less familiar with the roads, choose a simpler route.

 At the bandstand:

 - Get there in good time.
-Look out for new riders, and make them welcome.
-Check that they are adequately equipped, and know what to expect from the ride.
+Find out who is planning to come with your group.
+If there are new riders, make them welcome and point them towards the most suitable group for them.
+If they are coming with your group, check that they are adequately equipped, and know what to expect from the ride.

 - Announce the destination (cafe) and an outline of the route.
 Find out if anyone needs to be back early or is planning to peel off mid-way.

-- Count the number of people.
+- Count the number of people in your group, either before you leave or within the first mile.
 (This is surprisingly easy to forget!)
 If there are more than 10, consider asking another experienced rider to act as “back-marker” (riding near the back of the group and alerting you if anyone is struggling with the pace).

 On the road:

-- Make sure the pace is kept steady and manageable at least for the first hour – particularly if there are newcomers in the group.
+- Make sure the pace is kept steady and manageable, particularly if there are newcomers in the group.

 - Throughout the ride, your main role is to set and maintain a pace suitable to the group as a whole.
 That is likely to involve some compromise: stronger riders may need to be held back, so that slower riders can stay with the group (benefiting from sheltering behind others).
 Keep a look out for early signs of riders struggling and adjust the pace before they drop off the back.